 Babies receive small amounts of colostrum, a thick, yellowish or orangish liquid also known as the “first milk,” during each feed on the first day—from just drops to about 5 ml[iv] (about a teaspoon)—yet these small amounts are essential to giving the baby’s digestive system a good start.
-Colostrum provides important antibodies and other immunological components that offer your baby protection against the diseases to which he or she will be exposed now that he/she has been born.1
+Colostrum provides important antibodies and other immunological components that offer your baby protection against the diseases to which they will be exposed now that they have been born.1

-The small amounts your baby gets at first make it easy for your baby learn to safely coordinate swallowing and breathing with suckling.4 As your baby learns to suckle and extracts more colostrum more efficiently, his or her suckling tells your body to make more colostrum.
+The small amounts your baby gets at first make it easy for your baby learn to safely coordinate swallowing and breathing with suckling.4 As your baby learns to suckle and extracts more colostrum more efficiently, their suckling tells your body to make more colostrum.